How to Import From China to Sell Profitably in 2021August 5, 2021 in Blog, Importing, Portal: Importing, Portal: Products

 One of the the most horrifying things for an importer is their goods arriving into their country and then being notified that they need a certain certification before they can legally import the item.
 Nearly as bad is finding out that Amazon has certain restrictions on a product as well.

 Amazon in 2021 made this process slightly easier with the Compliance Reference tool within Seller Central (Amazon’s platform for selling products).
 You can access the tool here https://sellercentral.amazon.com/ckp/ (Seller Central login required).
 It’s not entirely exhaustive and I recommend still checking with a customs broker beforehand, but it’s better than going in completely blind.

 Alibaba & Beyond: How to Find Great Suppliers in China

 China is an incredibly safe country (the 32nd safest in the world).
 It has a strong legal system and being scammed is very rare.

 Your primary concern will be ensuring quality products.
 Chinese factories won’t steal your money but they may send your inferior quality products.

 The most popular places to find suppliers are:

-My preferred method (by far) for finding a supplier is by visiting trade shows.
+I like to try and find suppliers that aren’t already selling to other Amazon sellers.
+Because of this, my preferred method for finding a supplier is by visiting trade shows (although that’s quite a bit harder with COVID now).
 The best suppliers often do not advertise on Alibaba but do attend trade shows.
-The Canton Fair is the largest trade show in China and is good but it is even better to go to industry-specific trade shows.
+The Canton Fair is the largest trade show in China but there are thousands of trade shows going on in China every year.